maixuanhan/simple-hosts/README.md

 Why this?
 - simple, lightweight
+- synchronous =>
+    - less error prone over other library since they open the small file for very long time which may cause file corruption
-- synchronous => less error prone, don't need to chain with Promise
+    - ease of use, don't need to chain with Promise
 - support multiple hostname associated with a single IP address
 - well tested before release
 - transparent source code